minhhq09/enterprise/grid/README.rst

   are nominally implemented and supported but have not been tested, ``datetime`` is not implemented at all.
 * column cells are hardly configurable and must be numerical
-* cell adjustment (in editable views) is currently hard-coded as a specific method call
+* cell adjustment is disabled by default and must be configured to be enabled
 * ``create``, ``edit`` and ``delete`` ACL metadata doesn't get automatically set on the view root due to limitations in ``fields_view_get`` post-processing (there's a fixed explicit list of the view types getting